 Welcome to my website!You have reached the homepage of Chiraag Nataraj.
-I am a postdoctoral researcher at Brown University.
+I am a postdoctoral researcher at Sandia National Labs.

 Further details can be found on my research overview page.

 A first-principles investigation of refractory alloy systems united by a common computational framework

 My PhD thesis at Brown Unviersity with adviser Professor Axel van de Walle.
 The cluster expansion formalism for alloys is used to investigate phenomena in several refractory alloys: Co3W (superalloy), NbTiVZr, HfNbTaTiZr, and AlHfNbTaTiZr (high entropy alloys).
 Density functional theory (DFT) is used to calculate the energies of many small structures which are used to construct a cluster expansion model for each alloy system.
 These models are then used as Hamiltonians for Monte Carlo simulations in order to explore the dependence of the antiphase boundary (APB) energy on temperature and Al and Hf impurity concentration in metastable FCC Co3W as well as phase segregation behavior in NbTiVZr, HfNbTaTiZr, and AlHfNbTaTiZr.
 My full PhD dissertation can be found at the official Brown Digital Repository.